michael-milette/moodle-filter_filtercodes/README.md

 Building on the previous two questions, see the [usage](#usage) section for some examples.
 Feel free to share your own ideas in the discussion forum.

-### Can I use FilterCodes in custom menus?
+### Can I use FilterCodes in Moodle's custom menus?

-Technically for sure!
-But only if the theme supports it.
+Technically for sure, but only if the theme supports it.
 If it doesn't, contact the theme's developer and request that they add support for Moodle filters.
+See instructions in the next question.

+**Note:** As of version 1.0.0 of FilterCodes, experimental support has been added for themes based on Moodle 3.2+ Clean and Boost.
+In order to work, this feature must be enabled in FilterCodes settings.
+Filtering will not be applied to the Moodle Theme Settings page and has not been fully tested and tested on other themes.
+For more information, see https://github.com/michael-milette/moodle-filter_filtercodes/issues/67 .

 ### I am a Moodle theme developer.
 How do I add support for Moodle filters, including this FilterCodes plugin, to my theme?